samplx/zcimdocs/bdos-common.typ

       remaining storage (see the `STAT` program).
 Function 27 returns the base address of the allocation vector for the currently selected disk drive.
 However, the allocation information might be invalid if the selected disk has been marked Read-Only.
-Although this function is not normally used by application programs, additional details of the allocation vector are found in Section 6.
+      This function is not normally used by application programs.
     ]
   )
 }